-These values are average across the industry - for example, the production of a bulky textbook might release even 10.20 kg of carbon dioxide into the air.
+These values are averaged across the industry – for example, the production of a bulky textbook might release even 10.20 kg of carbon dioxide into the air.
 Still, it's a reasonable estimate for our calculations.
 You can also compare these numbers to, for example, the CO2 produced as a result of your coffee consumption using the coffee footprint calculator.

 How ecological are you?

 Your reading habits.
 Depending on how many books, magazines, or even newspapers you read per year, we can estimate how much CO₂ will not be produced on your account.
 (A small tip: if you would like to read more, maybe it's high time to ditch social media?
 The social media alternatives calculator can give you an idea of how much time you can gain.)

 Once you provide this information to our books vs. ebooks calculator, it will automatically determine the CO₂ emission reduction.

-Additionally, it recalculates this value to something more tangible - a planted trees equivalent.
-Assuming one tree can absorb 48 pounds of CO₂ annually, this is the number of trees you would need to plant to compensate for your reading habits.
+Additionally, it recalculates this value to something more tangible – a planted trees equivalent.
+Assuming one tree can, this is the number of trees you would need to plant to compensate for your reading habits.

 Other ways to reduce your carbon footprint

-If you're a die-hard fan of traditional books, you can still reduce your carbon footprints in other ways.
+If you're a die-hard fan of traditional books, you can still reduce your carbon footprint in other ways.
 Some of them are: